blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/003-generate-payment-and-stake-keys.md

 --testnet-magic 2
 ```

-✅ **Copy payment.addr to your hot environment.**

-Run the following to see and copy your payment address.
+Display your payment address by running:
 ```
 cat payment.addr
 ```

+✅ **Copy only `payment.addr` to your hot environment.
+Keep `payment.skey` on your air-gapped machine.**

 ***

-## Step 6 -  Fund your wallet
+## Step 6 -  Fund your payment address
-On testnet, use the <a href="https://docs.cardano.org/cardano-testnets/tools/faucet" target="_blank">Cardano faucet</a> to get test ADA.
+On testnets you can use the <a href="https://docs.cardano.org/cardano-testnets/tools/faucet" target="_blank">Cardano faucet</a> to get test ADA.
 Select the Preview testnet and paste your payment.addr.

 After funding your account, check your payment address balance.